jinghuayao/jinghuayao_leetcode_solutions/README.md

 Namespaces are one honking great idea -- let's do more of those!
 ```

-I acknowlegde the contributions of the leetcode.com for problems and of the leetcode coders for their contributions.
-I am also very grateful to you if you could kindly let me know when you find there are typos, errors or mistakes.
+I acknowlegde the contributions of the leetcode.com for problems and of the leetcode coders for their implicit contributions.